Developing the Jhana Factors in Daily Life

 Join Sarah Shaw for an exploration of how these qualities can be developed and appreciated in our daily lives and then deepened and refined in formal meditation.
 This is a rare chance to learn a traditional samatha breathing mindfulness technique as a way to develop calm and stillness of mind.

 Class begins on July 6.
 A new unit will be released each week and you are welcome to study at your own pace.
+The course is suitable for both beginners and experienced practitioners.

 Learn the ancient samatha technique